 Orange Diary was quite a delight to use.
 One could call it the Swiss Army Knife of diary and journaling apps.
 Not only can it do many different things, but it can do them well.
 It is a great tool for someone who, in addition to making journal entries, has projects and task to keep track of.
 For instance you can add an entry that is a project and within the entry you can add a task list.
 This will show up in your timeline and you can choose a specific icon of your liking to identify your non journal entries.
 In...read more!

 When it comes to journaling, it’s more about the practice than it is about what’s being written.
 Creating a writing routine can make you a better person.
 In fact, it allows you to explore the depths of your soul and to consider possibilities that may otherwise be outside your reach.
 Journaling regularly allows you to have a better connection with yourself.
 You don’t have to censor your thoughts or your words.
 You can be crass, critical, caring, careful, calculated, and confident all at once.
-You can relive the best...read more!
+You can relive the best moments of your life...read more!